-At the smallest end of the Genelec 8000 bi-amplified monitor series is the 8010A.
+At the smallest end of the Genelec 8000 bi-amplified studio monitor series is the 8010A.
 Though relatively light (1.5kg each), the 8010As are solid thanks to the die-cast aluminium enclosure, with metal driver grilles to prevent damage in transit.

 Portability is key, with power and input sockets neatly tucked in at the rear.
 They come with tiltable Iso-Pod rubber stands attached, simultaneously taking care of axis angle and transmission reduction.
 They feature standard 8000 series mounting sockets for a variety of options, from truss hanging to floor stands.

 These are rear ported (bass reflex) enclosures, and just beneath the port is a recess housing five dip switches.
 Three contour the low-frequency response: -2dB and -4dB bass tilts which combine for -6dB, and Desktop Control which dips -4dB at 200Hz.

 A Sensitivity switch pads the input by -10dB to adjust the external volume control range.
 The ISS disable control switches off the auto-standby mode, which drops power to below 0.5W when no input signal is present.

 The 8010As have a maximum output around 96dB SPL at 1m - a realistic listening distance for this size monitor.
 We were initially taken aback by how large these tiny speakers sound.
 Once trimmed to match our main monitors, flicking between them is audibly less dramatic than expected, though they have temporarily replaced a pair of Auratones, so we shouldn't be surprised.

 Having become accustomed to them we continue to be impressed by the low-frequency response in particular.
 Though running out of steam a good octave above their larger neighbours, they still ably translate bass components without over-compensating in the low mids/upper bass.